Chipdeals/Momo-Api/README.md

 # Installation

-You can use any tools that allow you to perform http requests.
+You can use any tools that allows you to perform http requests.
+Like  [VSCode REST Client extention](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)<br/>

-In this documentation, I will use curl, so I hope you have your terminal or another test tools to fast test all. (me i use [VSCode REST Client extention](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) to check all quickly)
+I will be using curl, so I hope you have your terminal opened.

 <br/>